Select Page

 It’s not about following the prescription that leads from point A to point B; rather, it’s answering the invitation to drop into your heart—to come full circle on the wheel of paradox that starts with loving yourself just as you are and ends with loving yourself just as you are.
 Through this gateway, you give birth to yourself.

 Janetti Marotta, PhD, is a psychologist who has specialized in every area of infertility since 1990.
 In partnership with ARC Fertility, she is the author of A Fertile Path: Guiding the Journey with Mindfulness and Compassion (2018).
 This step-by-step guide offers strategies to work with the challenges of fertility and support to develop the necessary resilience.
 This blog features excerpts from the book.
-To purchase A Fertile Path from the ARC Fertility website, go to arcfertility.com/fertilitymarketplace.
+Purchase A Fertile Path on Amazon.

 Skip to content